 Skiing in July

 High season at ski resorts corresponds with South American school holidays, normally the middle two weeks of July.
 Expect higher prices during this time.
 The holiday crowds taper off near the end of the month.

 Skiing in August

-Pro skiers and snowboarders and national ski teams from the US and Europe head en masse to Chile from August until mid-September to train, film video segments, run product catalog photo shoots, and build up their social media content, and it’s common to end up sitting on a chairlift or have dinner next to the best skiers and riders in the world.
+Pro skiers and snowboarders and national ski teams from the US, Canada, Asia and Europe head to Chile from August until mid-September to train, film video segments, run product catalog photo shoots, and build up their social media content.
+It’s common to end up sitting on a chairlift or have dinner next to the best skiers and riders in the world.
 Chile is without a doubt the ski and snowboard “summer camp” for the world’s best.